 Seek medical advice as soon as you notice the signs and symptoms in your child or an adult around you.

-Certain medications can help to manage the pain of Scoliosis, although they will not help to correct the spine curvature.
+Certain medications can help to manage the pain, although they will not help to correct the spine curvature.

 Some techniques doctors recommend are hydrotherapy, massage, electrical stimulation, and back braces.